bentruyman/pulverizr/README.md

 ## Dependencies

 If you're on Ubuntu, almost all of these dependencies can be retrieved using **apt**.
-Although Pulverizr works best with all its dependencies,
+Although Pulverizr works best with all its dependencies, it will gracefully fail when it doesn't find a compressor it's looking for.

+The compressors Pulverizr uses are admittedly a bit obscure and sometimes difficult to install on all platforms.

 * [gifsicle](http://www.lcdf.org/gifsicle/) 1.58+
 * [libjpeg](http://www.ijg.org/) (or **libjpeg-progs** if you're using **apt**)